 The outside region has an airly opening view, you can take pictures with the eye-catching architecture of the yellow building.

-Prominent right in the yard is the frangipani flowers.
-If coming here in the cold months, the leaves of the frangipani fall, looking like dry branches left.
+Prominent in the yard is the frangipani trees with white flowers.
+If coming here in the cold months, their leaves fall, branches left looks like dry ones.
 In the warm spring and summer, the luxuriant branches have white fragrant flowers.

 2. Explore artifacts inside the building